menu

 Maroon Bells Recreation Area Parking Permits

 If you’re planning a day trip to the Maroon Bells, you will still need to navigate a somewhat complicated parking reservation system.
+However, it’s worth the effort to plan in advance, especially if you’re visiting Colorado for a fall road trip.

 Due to the world-renowned popularity of the Maroon Bells and limited parking infrastructure, a vehicle parking reservation and shuttle system is in place at the Maroon Lake trailhead.
 Even though the Maroon Bells Recreation Area is managed by the U.S. Forest Service, the parking reservation and shuttle system are managed by the Aspen Chamber of Commerce.